 STF Aurora Sky Station

 Once you reach STF Aurora Sky Station our staff will be there wating for you, eager to make this a night to remember.
 Inside of the station you are welcomed by a warm fire, and comfortable couches to lounge in, there is also a café and a small souvenir shop.
 On the outside there is a big viewing terrace with a magnificent view of the Abisko valley, lake Torneträsk and the famous Čuonjávággi, also known as Lapporten.
-There will always be a guide working that can show you the best spots to watch the aurora, help you set up your camera and answer any questions you might have.
-The guide will also give a northern lights presentation several times during the evening, so you can learn more about what sparks the lights, and what people have thought they are through the years.

 Book a visit at STF Aurora Sky Station

 When it is dark in the Arctic and Antarctic reaches of our planet you can sometimes witness an enchanting light, often green, sometimes in hues of blue or red, on the night sky.
 This beautiful light is fickle and ever changing, and can appear as drapes, arches, or a faint glow.
 This light phenomenon, when it appears in the northern hemisphere, is known as the northern light, or Aurora Borealis if you prefer the Latin name.